 Playa Cabuyal is 27.5 kilometers (17 miles) from Liberia International Airport (30 minute drive).
-It is a 40 minute drive to the closest beach town of Playas del Coco.
+It is a 40 minute drive from the closest beach town of Playas del Coco.

-From Liberia International Airport, head right towards Playas del Coco and take the right next to the Do-It Center.
-You will see signs for the Four Seasons and Playa Panama.
-Follow that road all the way for about 18 kilometers (11 miles) until you hit an intersection with a sign to Cabuyal.
+From Liberia International Airport, drive out of the airport towards Route 21 and take a right onto the main road.
+Continue for about 10 minutes until you see a large intersection and sign for “Do-It-Center” and signs to Playa Panama and Four Seasons pointing right.
+Turn right here onto Route 253 and follow that road all the way for about 18 kilometers (11 miles) until you hit an intersection with a sign to Cabuyal.

-You’ll come upon a small parking lot where the beach is.
-Although there is a parking lot, it is not secure or under surveillance so make sure to roll up windows, lock doors and keep items out of plain sight in the car.
+You’ll come upon a small parking lot.
+There isn’t a parking fee or parking guard.
+Although there is a parking lot, it is not secure or under surveillance so make sure to roll up windows, lock doors and do not leave any valuables in the car.

 Not necessarily.
-You can get there with a normal car in the drier summer months like January – April.
-If you visit during the rainiest months of September – November, it is recommended to have a high car for comfort and safety.
+You can get there with a normal car in the drier summer months like January – April and drier months like June and July.
+If you visit during the rainiest months of September – December, it is recommended to have a high car for comfort and safety.

-With soft white sand and calm blue waters enveloped by a lush forest, Playa Cabuyal delighted us in all our senses.
+With pillow sand and calm blue waters in a natural setting, Playa Cabuyal is exactly the type of beach we love.
 What makes this beach so special is that nothing is around.
 No houses, no hotels, nothing.
-Just nature.
+Simply a beautiful, quiet beach.

 Services or Amenities